« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 Seems like the most conservative approach would be to send the return vehicle first, empty.
 Once it's landed safely on Mars and all systems look good, it would be reasonable to send the human crew in a 2nd vehicle?

-• somenameforme 10 hours ago
+• somenameforme 5 months ago

 The mission plan has always involved sending a series of unmanned ships first.
 This is not only to deploy supplies and other necessities ahead of time, but to make sure we can actually safely land.
 People are kind of taking that latter part for granted because of all SpaceX has achieved, but it will itself be a historic event.
 We've never landed anything on Mars except tiny little rovers generally less than a ton each.
 And here we're talking about landing a rocket with a payload that will ideally be in the hundreds of tons, let alone the mass of the rocket itself!

-• ckemere a day ago
+• ckemere 5 months ago

 I had the same thought, but this has no effect on necessary delta-V. In terms of risk, I suspect it's already baked in to his analysis at some level.
 The risk comes from human-time-on-planet or time-in-space, which having a return vehicle doesn't change.

-• NegativeLatency a day ago
+• NegativeLatency 5 months ago

 Would love to see a (robotic) sample return mission, pick up some of the piles of specimens from one of the rovers.